 To provide a more comprehensive overview of the hyperparameters of our DAKL method, we present additional results by varying the parameter $\sigma$ of the RBF transformation.
 Additionally, we explore various choices for the number of centroids $r$ used by the k-means algorithm.
 We present the corresponding empirical results in Table~\ref{tab_ablation_K}.
 There are multiple hyperparameter combinations surpassing the baseline, but the best results are obtained for $r=10,000$ clusters and $\gamma=0.001$.

-\subsection{Results with Other Tested Models}
+\subsection{Results with other tested models}

-\textbf{Additional baselines.} In the main paper, we reported results with three models having no knowledge about the internals of Stable Diffusion, treating the diffusion model as a black box.
+\textbf{Additional baselines.} We previously reported results with three models having no knowledge about the internals of Stable Diffusion, treating the diffusion model as a black box.
 We also employed the U-Net encoder from Stable Diffusion, which comes with the pre-trained weights of the diffusion model.
 Hence, we consider the approach based on U-Net as a white-box method.
 As underlying models, we initially considered two more black-box architectures.
 The first one is a k-nearest neighbors (k-NN) algorithm, applied in a regression setting.
 Leveraging the power of a fine-tuned CLIP to match the image and text representations, the embedding of the image is compared to all the embeddings obtained from reference training prompts.
 Then, based on the distance to the closest neighbors, the output embedding (in the sentence transformer space) is regressed as a weighted mean.
 The second baseline is represented by a BLIP model \citep{Li-ICML-2022}, a recent approach with state-of-the-art results in image captioning, which is fine-tuned on our task.